b-pardi/pyQCM/README.md

 - In addition to selecting the overtones this is also where you select to plot the interactive plot, either for raw or reference level adjusted data.
 	- Interactive plot details in later section
 - **NOTE** all plot options and modeling features require reference level adjusted data, raw data's only purpose is visualization, it is not used for anything other than just being plotted.
+- It is at this point having filled out the file information columnm, and selecting which overtones you'd like to plot, that you have given the software the minimum amount of information to generate plots.
+Continue below for more plots and analysis that can be done.

 ## Plot options (4)
 ![Figure 2 - various plot options provided by pyQCM-BraTaDio](https://iili.io/J7434Rf.png)